-There was more consistency in definitions of SA than in FA across all groups (Table 4).
+There is more consistency in definitions of SA than in FA across all groups (Table 4).
 Education lecturers showed the greatest consistency of response for both SA and FA.
 Science lecturers showed a considerable degree of inconsistency in both, but the greatest inconsistency was shown by staff developers for FA.
-In comparing first definitions with examples given, there was again more consistency for SA than FA (Table 5).
-Again, education lecturers were more consistent.
+In comparing first definitions with examples given there is again more consistency for SA than FA (Table 5).
+Again education lecturers are more consistent.
 Science lecturers showed the greatest inconsistency for SA, and staff developers for FA.